Hoh River Trail to Elk Lake, Hoh Rainforest Trailhead, Olympic National Park, Washington

 |Elevation Change:||+1,961' net elevation gain (+3,067' total roundtrip elevation gain)|

-It passes through a relatively mundane segment dominated by a deciduous understory to a makeshift log bridge (8.2 miles : 925'), where travel resumes in a notably attractive forest highlighted by large cedar.
+It passes through a relatively mundane segment with a leafy understory to a makeshift log bridge (8.2 miles : 925'), where travel resumes in a more interesting forest highlighted by large cedar.

 The trail crests with a rangy view over the river (8.8 miles), and levels into a broad meadow at the Olympus Ranger Cabin (9.1 miles : 958').
 A spur here leads out to an expansive gravel bar in a wide opening in the river corridor with good views up-valley.